 - accurately recreate Australian traditions or styles

-- reinvent or arrange original sources
+- reinvent, arrange or re-imagine original sources

-- develop innovative artistic practice
+- develop innovative artistic practice drawing on collection materials

 Fellows are provided with: